Phoenikera Artist Celebrates Every Thread of Her Indigenous Fiber

 This is not one of the shitty sketches.
 Photo: Gloria Casillas-Martinez.

-For a sec I get distracted with the light entering from a nearby window, brightening her eyes like two mirrors and bouncing it off on to me, when I snap out of it she’s talking about the moment of “the unknown,” the instant when she’s about to create something, when she’s in that energy of making and wants to forever get lost in it.
+For a second, I get distracted by the light entering from a nearby window, brightening her eyes like two mirrors and bouncing it off onto me.
+When I snap out of it, she’s talking about the moment of “the unknown,” the instant when she’s about to create something, when she’s in that energy of making and wants to forever get lost in it.

 I’m mesmerized by her story about a seal, blue-lit by the full moon and dead on the beach while on her path to the border; about the two times it took for them to cross and effectively stay on this side; about tip-toeing the shallow water of the Rio Grande River all the way to shore, and then making it to the city with just a plastic bag; about being stared up and down on the bus because they were dirty from the journey.